 Our Experts Weigh In: Doctor Advice for Staying HealthyArticle posted in: Lifestyle

 Here at the South Beach Diet, we’re all about giving you what you need to stay healthy.
-Whether it’s our nutritious meal delivery service, fitness advice or science-backed tips from our health and wellness experts, you can count on us to be here for you when you need it most.
+Whether it’s our easy recipes, fitness advice or science-backed tips from our health and wellness experts, you can count on us to be here for you when you need it most.
 We spoke directly with a doctor for some essential tips, tricks and advice on staying healthy during these stressful and scary times.

 The Coronavirus (COVID-19) pandemic continues to sweep the nation and is keeping many Americans at home in an effort to prevent the spread.
 Cassandra Phillips DO is here to tell you about the importance of social distancing and to provide doctor advice for staying healthy at home.

 Social or physical distancing can help slow down the spread of contagious disease.
 “COVID-19 is highly contagious and is easily spread from person to person,” says Dr. Philips.
 “Social distancing reduces the opportunity for the virus to spread and decreases strain on the healthcare system.”
 She explains that social distancing helps to “flatten the curve” and decrease the amount of people who are sick at one time.
 Staying home is your best bet.
 However, if you must go in public, Dr. Phillips recommends staying more than six feet away from other people.

 Showing Symptoms?
 Stay Home!
 But even if you aren’t experiencing any symptoms, Dr. Phillips explains that you could still be carrying the virus.
 “Symptoms for COVID-19 can take up to 14 days to present,” she says.
 This means that you could be passing along the virus to other people without even knowing.
 If you have been around anyone who has been diagnosed with the virus, self-quarantining is essential.